viveksb007/viveksb007.github.io/about.md

 <p>I was also <b>Software Developer Intern</b> for <b>SAMSUNG Research and Development Institute</b>.
 Developed <b>SAMSUNG ALERT MODE</b> for Samsung Smart Phones from scratch.</p>

+Check out some Android Apps that I made:
+* [**Snap Screenshot for Snapchat**](https://play.google.com/store/apps/details?id=com.viveksb007.snapnscreenshot) : This app takes **screenshot in Snapchat without detection**.
+More description at http://qr.ae/TUG3ES
+* [**PhoneMic**](https://play.google.com/store/apps/details?id=com.viveksb007.phonemic) : This app **converts you Android Device into Mic**.
+You can connect you Android mobile to external speakers via bluetooth or aux cable and use this app to use for phone as Mic.
+More description at http://qr.ae/TUG3jG
+* [**Status Downloader for WhatsApp**](https://play.google.com/store/apps/details?id=com.viveksb007.whatsappstatusdownloader) : App used to save WhatsApp statuses, be it image or video you can simply save it by this app.
+(Provided you have already viewed the status from WhatsApp status tab).
+* [**Watermark Remover for CamScanner**](https://github.com/viveksb007/camScannerWatermarkRemoverAndroid) : This app is open-sourced.
+It simply removes watermark from PDFs scanned by CamScanner App.
+More description at http://qr.ae/TUG3QJ

 <p>Check out my <a href="{{ site.baseurl }}/assets/documents/resume.pdf" target="_blank">resume</a>.</p>